cnio-bu/beyondcell/tutorial/visualization/README.md

 ## Metadata visualization
 Once the BCS and the UMAP reductions are computed, we can check out how the different metadata variables behave.
-General quality control variables such as the number of features per cell or the cell cycle phase can be analyzed with `bcClusters` function (previously shown).
+General quality control variables such as the number of features per cell/spot or the cell cycle phase can be analyzed with `bcClusters` function (previously shown).
 Moreover, we can visualize the **Therapeutic Clusters** (TCs) using this same function: